Solar Eclipse Corona

 Always Verify Your Equipment

-Do not risk your vision with products of dubious origin.
-If a product does not have the "Full Compliance" icon on our site, we do not recommend its use.
-Check if your brand of eclipse glasses has passed our 4 criteria: eclipseseguro.es/en/verify-glasses.
+Do not risk your vision with products of doubtful origin.
+If a product does not have the "Total Compliance" icon on our site, we do not recommend its use.
+Verify if your brand of eclipse glasses has passed our 4 criteria: eclipseseguro.es/verify-glasses.

-Legal Disclaimer: This report has been written by the volunteer editors of ECLIPSE SEGURO for informational and consumer protection purposes, based on the strict application of our 4 safety criteria to the public documentation exposed by the seller on the indicated date.
+Legal Notice: This report has been drafted by the volunteer editors of ECLIPSE SEGURO for informational and consumer protection purposes, based on the strict application of our 4 safety criteria to the public documentation displayed by the seller on the indicated date.
 This article does not constitute a binding legal opinion of the European Union.
-We recommend that manufacturers correct any documentary deficiencies to guarantee the traceability required by European regulations.
+We recommend manufacturers to rectify any documentary deficiency to guarantee the traceability required by European regulations.

 volunteer_activism

-Community Maintenance Note: This website is maintained entirely by our volunteers.
-Given that they have other jobs and personal commitments, we may not update the content of our platform immediately after a seller modifies their product information on sales pages.
+Community Maintenance Note: This website is entirely maintained by our volunteers.
+Since they have other jobs and personal commitments, we may not update the content of our platform immediately after a seller modifies their product information on sales pages.
 We deeply appreciate your understanding and patience.

 warning Alert 27 APR 2026

-SECURITY ALERT: Assessment of "Helioclipse" Eclipse Glasses against ECLIPSE SEGURO Standards
+SAFETY ALERT: Evaluation of "Helioclipse" Eclipse Glasses According to ECLIPSE SEGURO Standards

 expand_more